karuifeather/featherdown/README.md

 );
 ````

-Use this entry in Node publishing environments where Playwright + Mermaid dependencies are acceptable.
+Use this entry in Node publishing environments where Playwright + Chromium dependencies are acceptable.

-The `node` Mermaid subpath is npm-focused and is not part of the JSR export surface.
+The Mermaid subpath is npm-focused and is **not** part of the JSR export surface.

 ## CSS / Asset Expectations